single-spa/single-spa.js.org/docs/starting-from-scratch.md

 ### a) Folder setup

 We will be using React to create the home component.
-Using your package manager, add `react`, `react-dom`, and the sinlge-spa React helper [single-spa-react](https://single-spa.js.org/docs/ecosystem.html).
+Using your package manager, add `react`, `react-dom`, and the single-spa React helper [single-spa-react](https://single-spa.js.org/docs/ecosystem.html).

 ```bash
 yarn add react react-dom single-spa-react
 ```

 At the beginning of the tutorial we created a `src` folder to house all of our applications.
-It is this folder that we will house each of our seperate applications.
+It is this folder that will house each of our separate applications.
 These app folders will each contain an application file to control the bootstrap, mount and unmount functions and a `root` component.
 Read more about the [registered application lifecycle](https://single-spa.js.org/docs/building-applications.html#registered-application-lifecycle).

 Start by adding a `home` folder inside of our `src` directory to house our home application.
 Then inside of `home` we will create two files: `home.app.js` and `root.component.js`.